rodmontgt/tmstore/README.md

 Build IOS project

 Update merchantData.plist in Data folder and create project by TMStoreCreatorer and build project in xcode.you may also check with *Building project in TMStoreCreatorer.mov* video file

+for more information you may visit on https://www.thetmstore.com/ or mail us on support@twistmobile.in